DarthKeller/InitiativeTracker/README.md

 ## Players
 This page is not yet complete, but has a very simple interface.
 It will load the data from the players.json file and display that data in a grid.
 Clicking the Roll button at the bottom of the grid will roll Perception, Investigation and Stealth for each player in the grid, then display those results in the grid.

+## Note
+You MUST run this project on a server!
+For Windows users, this means setting up IIS, creating an application, and pointing it at your copy of the Initiative Tracker project.
+Since I'm using javascript to read json files, you cannot accomplish this while running either index.html or players.html from the file system directly.